ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/telegram.md

 ## Usage

 1. A user sends `/start` to the bot via direct message (use `/help` at any time to review available commands and examples).
+If a user sends their UID before `/start`, the bot automatically selects the default exchange (or the only configured exchange) and continues the verification flow without forcing them to resend the value.
 2. The bot lists every configured exchange as inline buttons (this step is skipped when only one exchange is available).
 3. After the user selects an exchange &mdash; or immediately when only one exchange is configured &mdash; the bot prompts for their UID.
    Single-exchange deployments explicitly mention the default exchange in the greeting before asking for the UID so the